jonbnewman/mobx-store-provider/docs/motivation.md

 ## How does mobx-store-provider work?

+Underneath the API it uses React Context - similar to what is suggested in the [example](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j), [discussion](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j/comments), and [github issue](https://github.com/mobxjs/mobx-state-tree/issues/1363) mentioned prior.

-It uses React Context, wrapping a developer friendly hooks-based interface around it for use in functional components.
+The main difference is that it wraps a developer friendly hooks-based interface around it for use in functional components.

 ## Can't I just use React Context?